clearhaus/gateway-api-docs/source/index.html.md

     the <i>Mastercard exemption</i> applied for the previous-in-series.
     The value originates from Mastercard Data element 48, Subelement 22, Subfield 1 named "Multi-Purpose Merchant Indicator (MPMI).
-    The value <code>01</code> indicates variable-amount whereas <code>01</code>
+    The value <code>01</code> indicates variable amount whereas <code>01</code>
-    indicates fixed-amount.
+    indicates fixed amount.

     <br />
-    Clearhaus will use the same <i>Mastercard exemption</i> for the entire series when later referring to the previous-in-series via
+    Clearhaus uses the same <i>Mastercard exemption</i> for an entire series when a previous-in-series authorization in the series is referenced via
     <code>series[previous][id]</code>.

     <div class="type">Conditional.